 What is FERPA?

-FERPA is the Federal Educational Rights and Privacy Act.
+FERPA is the Family Educational Rights and Privacy Act.
 This law ensures that a student’s educational records are protected.
 Only the student may access his/her educational records (including financial information) without expressed written consent from the student.

 A student may grant permission for another person to access his/her educational records by completing the FERPA Permissions Form found in MyKC.
 These permissions remain in effect as long as the student is enrolled at the College.
 These permissions may be revoked at any time by submitting a new FERPA Permissions form in MyKC and deselecting the previously chosen access options.